daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to listen to the embedded audio without having to manually advance to subsequent pages or chapters.
+#### The user must be able to listen to the embedded audio without having to manually advance to subsequent pages or chapters

 The reading system must support uninterrupted playback of embedded audio across sections or chapters, allowing users to listen continuously